mkyleUD/Caviness-HPC-Shell/_episodes/01-connecting.md

 shows up type "terminal", choose the terminal app from the list of results (it will look like a tiny, black computer screen) and you will be presented with a terminal window.
 Alternatively, you can find Terminal under "Utilities" in the Applications menu.

+#### XQuartz

+Add information about what xquartz is and add link to the the setup page for xquartz.

 ### Windows